zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/adb/adb.md

-# Verify Access to Source and Target Databases
+# Verify the Source and Target Autonomous Database Connection Details

 ## Introduction

-This lab walks you through the steps to verify that you can access the source and target databases.
+This lab walks you through the steps to create the source and target databases that you'll use for OCI GoldenGate.

-Estimated Lab Time: 2 minutes
+Estimated Lab Time: 20 minutes

 ### About the source and target databases

 This lab uses an Oracle Autonomous Transaction Processing database as its source and an Oracle Autonomous Database Warehouse for its target.
-Follow the steps in this lab to verify the connection details.
+Follow the steps in this lab to create these databases and their schemas.

 ### Objectives

-In this lab, you will verify the source and target database connection details by accessing the Database Actions SQL page of each database.
+In this lab, you will:

+* Create the source Autonomous Transaction Processing database and create its schema
+* Create the target Autonomous Data Warehouse database and its schema

-## **STEP 1**: Verify the source Autonomous Transaction Processing connection details
+## **STEP 1**: Create the Autonomous Transaction Processing instance

 1. Log in to the [Oracle Cloud Infrastructure Console](https://login.us-phoenix-1.oraclecloud.com/) with your username and password.